platformsh/platformsh-docs/docs/src/languages/ruby.md

 relationships= JSON.parse(Base64.decode64(ENV['PLATFORM_RELATIONSHIPS']))
 ```

-Which should give you something like:
+This should give you something like the following:

 ```json
 {